ParadexRelayer/Consumer-API-docs/readme.md

 ## GET /v0/order/[orderId]/trades
 `private endpoint`

 Returns trades and corresponding price adjustments connected with the order identified by the orderHash passed in the url.
-The user must be authenticated as the maker.
 ```
 [
     {